Oppodelldog/droxy/README.md

 By default ```droxy clones``` will not overwrite existing files.
 If you update droxy and want to update your commands as well, add flag ```-f``` which will overwrite existing files.

-### creation options
+### creation alternatives
-There are three ways to create commands,
-* clones
+Beside creating clones of droxy there are two other options the droxy-files can be created:
 * symlinks
 * hardlinks